-Since kids don’t have a lot of freedom at school, make a safe space in your room to cool down and make it clear to students that they are free to use it.
-Make this a calming space with a comfortable seat, distracting items like paper and pencil to write feelings or a stress ball to squeeze, and posters or coping skills worksheets to remind students what skills they can use to calm down.
-Promote other strategies as well, like walking away when they feel they are losing control of their emotions.
+Extra: Create a safe space in your room to cool down and make it clear to students that they are free to use it.
+Make this a calming space with a comfortable seat, distracting items like paper and pencil to write feelings or a stress ball to squeeze, and posters or coping skills worksheets to remind students what skills they can use to regroup.